A/D Converter Hardware

 The analog values are sent from PIC to the PC in a 4-byte frame.
 There are 2500 frames per second, which is close to the maximum a standard COM port can handle.
 The first byte (=byte) is mainly used for synchronisation, the receiver can easily detect the begin of a 4-byte frame.

-Note: The PC's async serial interface transmits the LSB in a BYTE ("bit 0") first, the MSB ("bit 7") last.
+Note: The PC's async serial interface transmits the least significant bit

 Serial Input Utility